 Departments requesting security cameras will be required to follow the procedures outlined in this policy.

 Individual colleges, departments, programs, or campus organizations installing video surveillance equipment shall submit a written request to their appropriate dean or vice president describing the proposed location of surveillance devices, justifying the proposed installation, providing a cost estimate, and identifying the funding source or sources for purchase and ongoing maintenance.The budget committee or council will review the request and recommend it to the Office of Student Life and IT, if appropriate.
 These two groups will be responsible for reviewing and approving or denying all proposals for security camera equipment recommended by the Office of Student Life or other departments.

 IT shall oversee the installation of all approved security camera systems with the assistance of the Office of Student Life and Facilities, as required.

 Camera control operators shall be trained in the technical, legal, and ethical parameters of appropriate camera use.

 Camera control operators shall receive a copy of this policy and provide written acknowledgment that they have read and understood its contents.

-Video surveillance will be conducted in a manner consistent with all existing college policies.
+Video surveillance will be conducted in a manner consistent with all existing university policies.
 Camera control operators shall monitor based on suspicious behavior, not individual characteristics.
 Camera control operators shall not view private rooms or areas through windows.
 All operators and supervisors involved in video surveillance will perform their duties in accordance with this policy.
 Abuse of standard operation policies or inappropriate camera control operations will result in disciplinary action.